mlabs-haskell/cardano-open-oracle-protocol/docs/00-design.md

 # Design Document

-For the Cardano open oracle protocol, this document describes the design goals, options considered, and the rationale for the design option selected for implementation.
+The following document describes the design goals, options considered, and the rationale for the design options selected for the implementation of the _Cardano Open Oracle Protocol_ (aka.
+Orcfax).

 **Table of Contents**